etsangsplk/go-sensor/metrics/README.md

 * Support for a rich set of [metric types](https://prometheus.io/docs/concepts/metric_types/)
   * __Counter__: A counter is a cumulative metric that represents a value that only ever goes up.
 Counters support automatic rate calculations such as http requests per second.
   * __Gauge__: A gauge is a metric that represents a value that can arbitrarily go up and down.
-  * __Histogram__: A histogram is a metric that represents the distribution of a set of observations over a defined set of buckets.
+  * __Histogram__: A [histogram] is a metric that represents the distribution of a set of observations over a defined set of buckets.
 Histograms can be aggregated and are calculated in the prometheus server.
   * __Summary__: A summary is a metric that represents the distribution of a set of observations over a defined set of phi-quantiles over a sliding time window.
 Summaries can not be aggregated and are calculated in the service itself (not in the prometheus server).
 At this time we are recomending that services not use summaries.
 If you have a use case please post it to the ssc-observation channel in slack.
 * __ssc-observation__: Common library repository with APIs and middleware for use by SSC services for service instrumentation.
 Contains the packages metrics, tracing and logging.
 The tracing package provides functionality that is related to tracing, such as extracting the tenant ID and making it available, creating a request ID, and so on.
 The metrics and logging libraries make use of some of the functionality provided by the tracing package.
 * __Metrics Middleware__: Common library code that provides consistent metrics on http requests and serves up the metrics endpoint through simple configuration.
 * __Metrics Endpoint__: Prometheus uses a pull-based model and each service must publish a metrics endpoint (provided via common library middleware).

 Read the [Prometheus Overview](https://prometheus.io/docs/introduction/overview/) for more details on the full prometheus system and its features.

 Read the [Histograms](https://prometheus.io/docs/practices/histograms/) page for a more in depth discussion of this metric.

 Counter, Gauge, and Histogram will be the most common metric types used.

+> **IMPORTANT:**
+> Please see below for **specific instruction** regarding the use of [histogram] metrics.

 ## Non-Golang Services
 Prometheus has client libraries for golang, java, scala and python.
 Non-golang services are recommended to use these libraries.
 For components instrumented with dropwizard we are working on enabling this.